-- The individual has the authority to appoint or remove certain officers or a majority of directors (or similar bodies) of the Reporting Company. - The individual is an important decision-maker for the Reporting Company.
+- The individual is a senior officer (the company's president, chief financial officer, general counsel, chief executive officer, chief operating officer or any other officer who performs a similar function). - The individual has the authority to appoint or remove certain officers or a majority of the board of directors (or similar bodies) of the Reporting Company. - The individual is an important decision-maker for the Reporting Company.
 Important decisions include those involving a Reporting Company's business, finances and structure. - The individual has any other form of substantial control over the Reporting Company.